lfreitasds/Insights-House-Rocket/README.md

 [House Rocket App](https://analytics-house-rocket-lf16.herokuapp.com/)
 ![Heroku](https://img.shields.io/badge/heroku-%23430098.svg?style=for-the-badge&logo=heroku&logoColor=white)

 **Step 05.
 Hypotheses Testing:** Discover insights and trends and communicate the findings to the business team.
-Insights are unexpected discoveries through data.

 **Step 06.
 Purchase Recommendation Report:**  Group the homes by area (zip code).
 Calculate the median price within each area.
 Include in the report homes that are below the median price for each area and that are in good condition (at least 3).